lkrms/lime-machine/sources/README.md

 * `rsync_ssh`: rsync over SSH.
 Recommended for backing up data hosted in the cloud.
 * `rsync_shadow`: rsync with automatic Windows shadow copy creation and deletion.
 Requires a properly configured Windows server (i.e. with cygwin, SSH and rsync).
 * `mysql`: MySQL server that accepts direct connections from the backup server.
+* `postgres`: PostgreSQL server that accepts direct connections from the backup server.

 Additional source types will be offered in future versions.